 *Guest rooms are a private bedroom within a two or three-bedroom shared apartment and bathroom.
 We’ll pair you with a like-minded roommate, or bring a friend!

-*Upon request, we may be able to provide a completely private bedroom with ensuite bath for $3,800.
+*Upon request, we may be able to provide a completely private bedroom with ensuite bath for an additional cost.

 Canadian writers: you may be eligible for a Canada Council for the Arts grant to help offset the cost of this writing workshop.
 Please visit the Canada Council website for more information.